Louis-CharlesBiron/canvasDotEffect/readme.md

     const dummyText = new TextDisplay("Hey, this is just\n some random text in\n order to fill up space,\n have a nice day! :D", [250, 250], (render, text)=> new Pattern(
                 render, // the render instance
-                ImageDisplay.loadCamera(), // the source of the pattern, here it's we are requesting access to the live camera feed text, // making the pattern fit the size of the text null, // no source cropping
+                Pattern.loadCamera(), // the source of the pattern, here it's we are requesting access to the live camera feed text, // making the pattern fit the size of the text null, // no source cropping
                 false // resizing will most likely change the aspect ratio